tanujsahu/git/README.md

     git add file_name   or git add .

+# git add -p
+is a command used in Git to interactively stage changes to a file.
+The -p flag stands for "patch," and it allows you to review each change to the file and decide whether to include it in the commit or not..

+ # Exapmle

+    git add -p ((1/1) Stage this hunk [y,n,q,a,d,e,?]?)

 # git commit
 This command creates a new commit with the changes made to the files in the staging area.
 Each commit has a unique identifier and a commit message that describes the changes made.